Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Framework for Continuous Dependence Estimates

-Before we proceed to the manipulations that will mould the equation into a form similar to the terms in (\ref{eq:kinetic_combo}) above, we state a lemma that gives us a way to leverage definition (\ref{eq:definsol}) into a more versatile form.
-This is essentially Proposition 10 of \cite{DV2010} and Proposition 3.1 of \cite{DHV2014}.
-It can also be found in \cite{Hof2013} as Proposition 3.1 --- there is an almost surely time-continuous representative of any possible kinetic solution.
+Before proceeding to the manipulations that mould the equation into a form similar to the terms in (\ref{eq:kinetic_combo}) above, we state a lemma that provides a way to leverage definition (\ref{eq:definsol}) into a more versatile form.
+This is essentially Proposition 10 of Debussche--Vovelle \cite{DV2010} (see also \cite[Proposition~2.10]{DV2018}, \cite[Proposition 3.1]{DHV2016}, and \cite[Proposition 3.1]{Hof2013}).

 \begin{lma} Let $u$ be a kinetic solution of \emph{(\ref{eq:eq1_parab})}.
-Then there exist representatives $f^\pm(\xi,\x; t)$ of $H(\xi - u) = \chi_{\xi \geq u}$ that are almost surely left- and right-continuous-in-time.
-That is, for any $\psi \in C^2_c(\mathbb{R}\times \T^d)$, \begin{enumerate} \item[(i)] for every $\tau \in (0,T]$,
+Then there exist representatives $f^\pm(\xi,\x; t)$ of $H(\xi - u(\x,t)) = \mathds{1}_{\xi > u(\x,t)}(\xi)$ that are almost surely left- and right-continuous-in-time.
+That is, for any $\psi \in C^2_c(\mathbb{R}\times \T^d)$, \begin{enumerate} \item[\rm (i)] for every $\tau \in (0,T]$,

-\item[(ii)] for $\tau=0$,
+\item[\rm (ii)] for $\tau=0$,